 Best places to stay in Cornwall

-Away from the beach there's lots to do.
+Away from the beach there are lots to do.
 There's a very lively nightlife with masses of restaurants and cafés, including TV chef, Jamie Oliver's restaurant, Fifteen, in nearby Watergate Bay.
 From wine bars to real ale pubs, there's a drinking establishment to suit every taste and every budget, together with live music venues and nightclubs for the more energetic.
-Plus there's lots of festivals held throughout the summer, and a vibrant music scene all year round too, so if you're looking for a resort with an extremely lively nightlife, Newquay is the place for you.
+Plus there are lots of festivals held throughout the summer, and a vibrant music scene all year round too, so if you're looking for a resort with an extremely lively nightlife, Newquay is the place for you.